How To Bleed A Radiator

 It may be time to give your radiators a bleed.

-Despite this task sounding slightly menacing, actually, all it involves is allowing any pockets of trapped air to escape.
-If trapped air is left inside your radiators with nowhere to go, it will cause blockages and prevent hot water from spreading across your whole radiator.
+Despite this task sounding slightly menacing, all it involves is allowing any pockets of trapped air to escape.
+If trapped air is left inside your radiators with nowhere to go, it will cause blockages.
+This prevents hot water from spreading across your whole radiator.

-Having to bleed your radiators doesn’t automatically mean that there is a larger or more serious issue with your central heating though, so don’t get on the phone to your engineer straight away.
-It’s simply something that needs doing regularly to allow your heating system to do its job - keeping you cosy.
+Having to bleed your radiators doesn’t automatically mean that there is a larger or more serious issue with your central heating, so don’t get on the phone to your engineer straight away.
+It’s simply something that needs doing regularly to allow your heating system to do its job - to keep you cosy.

 Bleeding your radiators on a semi-regular basis (around every two months) means your central heating can run efficiently and you can rest easy knowing that you’re keeping a lid on your energy bills.